MarcusRei/MarcusRei/README.md

 - 👋 Hi, I’m @MarcusRei short for Marcus Reineck
 - 👀 I’m interested in programming, gaming, photography and 3D rendering.
-- 🌱 I’m currently learning Typescript and testing with jest but will soon move onto REACT!
+- 🌱 I’m currently learning Backend programming and basic API work but will soon move onto REACT and Vue!
 - 💞️ I’m not looking to collaborate on anything at the moment but that might change in the future.
 - 📫 How to reach me?
 Right here is the best way!